By Finn J.D. John

 And by the time Ed’s body was securely buried under a tall miner’s cairn near Tombstone, the hills near that cabin were already alive with eager prospectors following up on the “lost gold mine” legends that sprang up following his death.
 At least one of those legends is still bringing hopeful prospectors out into the hills of Southern Oregon today.

-ED SCHIEFFELIN WAS BORN in 1847 back East, in Tioga County, Pennsylvania.
+ED SCHIEFFELIN WAS born in 1847 back East, in Tioga County, Pennsylvania.
 When he was four years old, his family pulled up stakes and went to California to join the Gold Rush.
 By the time they got there, though, all the action was up north in Southern Oregon; so that’s where the family ended up, settling near Jacksonville.

 Growing up, Ed spent most of his spare time looking for gold.
 He was one of 10 siblings, and sometimes his brothers got involved as well; but mostly, it was just Ed, at the age of 10 or 11, shouldering his pick and shovel and hiking off into the hills for the day, breaking off bits of quartz to look for threads of gold and washing up creekbed gravel with his gold pan.